The Basics of Navigating and Editing a Dashboard

 - Office location, so department heads can compare performance across locations.

 - And more!

 Qtip: If you select specific values while editing your filter and then exit out of editing mode, the filter will be applied automatically for your dashboard viewers.
-In the below example, the value Support was selected for the filter, “What department are you in?”
-When dashboard viewers go to this dashboard, the filter “What department are you in?” will automatically be set to filter for Support.
+In the below example, the value Sales was selected for the filter, “Department” When dashboard viewers go to this dashboard, the filter “Department” will automatically be set to filter for Sales.

 Filters you may add to a page or widget and lock, so no further adjustments can be made:

 - A date filter on the dashboard that only shows the relevant fiscal quarter or year’s data.